Food safety

 According to the US FDA Food Code, cold TCS food can only be added to the self-service line if prepared and previously stored at a temperature of 41°F (5°C) or below.
 After doing so, the TCS food must be consistently held at the same acceptable temperature range until consumed by the customer for safety.

-Maximum cold-holding temperatures for specific foods
+List of maximum cold-holding temperatures for specific foods

-As previously mentioned, the required cold-holding temperature for foods varies based on the food product.
-Some types of food may require a specifically lower holding temperature to prevent the growth of a particular pathogen.
 For example, fish and seafood are required to be held particularly at 29°F to 32°F (-2°C to 0°C).
 This is because fish tends to oxidize and metabolize faster than other meats.
 At lower temperatures, these biological processes are slowed significantly.

 What temperature should pasta salad be cold-held at?